-- Any buildings that support a permitted parks and open space use shall be in a Low-Rise Building.

-- b) Parks and open space uses are permitted in all Designations in this Plan, and smaller elements of the parkland system may not necessarily be identified on any of the Schedules of this Plan.
+- a) Parks and open space uses are permitted in all Designations in this Plan, and smaller elements of the parkland system may not necessarily be identified on any of the Schedules of this Plan.
 Larger elements of the parkland and open space system are identified on Schedule 2 as being within the Parks and Open Space Designation.
 Permitted uses in the Parks and Open Space Designation may include:

 - i.
-Public parks and open spaces including

-- > Regional Parks;
+Regional Parks;

-- > Community Parks;
+- ii.
+Community Parks;

-- > Waterfront Park;
+- iii.
+Waterfront Parks;

-- > Neighbourhood Parks;
+- iv.
+Neighbourhood Parks;

-- > Urban Greens;
+- v.
+Urban Greens or Pocket Parks;

-- > Greenways;
+- vi.
+Trails and Greenways;

-- > Golf Courses;
+- vii.
+Private recreational facilities including golf courses, sports clubs/academies;

-- > Cemeteries; and,
+- viii.
+Cemeteries;

+- ix.
+Public Service Facilities; and

-- > Marinas.
+- x.
+Marinas.

-- c) Accessory buildings and structures, and limited commercial uses which serve the main permitted use may be permitted subject to the relevant policies of this Plan, and the requirements of the Zoning By-law.
+- b) Accessory buildings and structures, and limited commercial uses which serve the main permitted use may be permitted subject to the relevant policies of this Plan, and the requirements of the Zoning By-law.

-- d) The list of permitted uses may be further refined through the Zoning By-law to ensure that new parks, open spaces and cemeteries are appropriate in the context of the adjacent and surrounding community.
+- c) The list of permitted uses may be further refined through the Zoning By-law to ensure that new parks, open spaces and cemeteries are appropriate in the context of the adjacent and surrounding community.

-- e) Specific requirements for each type of permitted municipal park are found within the Parks, Recreation, and Culture Master Plan or its successor.
+- d) Specific requirements for each type of permitted municipal park are found within the Parks, Recreation, and Culture Master Plan or its successor.